18 christmas destinations in Europe

 5. Munich (Germany), visit its 14th century Christmas market

 Let’s return to Germany, this time to Munich, one of the most beautiful cities in the country.
 If you haven’t been to Munich yet, December is a great time to visit.
 One of the great attractions is the Christkindlmarkt, held in Marienplatz, the central square in Munich.
-In this Christmas market, which dates back to the 14th century, you will find many craft stalls, glühwein (mulled wine), traditional dishes and sweets.
-The Christmas tree stands in the square as well.

-Dates for Munich Christmas Market: From November 27, 2023 to December 24, 2023.
+Dates for Munich Christmas Market 2024: from November 25th to December 24th.

 6. London (United Kingdom), one of the best Christmas destinations in Europe